nnieddu/ft_containers/README.md

 [std::allocator](https://www.cplusplus.com/reference/memory/allocator/)
 Allocators are classes that define memory models to be used by some parts of the Standard Library, and most specifically, by STL containers.

+[Pointer const recap]
+To summarize, you only need to remember 4 rules, and they are pretty logical:
+ - A non-const pointer can be assigned another address to change what it is pointing at
+ - A const pointer always points to the same address, and this address can not be changed.

+ - A pointer to a non-const value can change the value it is pointing to.
+These can not point to a const value.
+ - A pointer to a const value treats the value as const when accessed through the pointer, and thus can not change the value it is pointing to.
+These can be pointed to const or non-const l-values (but not r-values, which don’t have an address)

+ - The pointer’s type defines the type of the object being pointed at.
+So a const in the type means the pointer is pointing at a const value.
+ - A const after the asterisk means the pointer itself is const and it can not be assigned a new address.

+Remembering the mnemonic, that lvalues can appear on the left of an assignment operator while

 #### Keywords :

 [iterator_traits]